-Details of all proposed external materials and finishes including representative samples shall be submitted to and approved in writing by the Local Planning Authority before the development is commenced.
+6 Details of all proposed external materials and finishes of the building including colour treatment shall be submitted to and approved in writing by the Local Planning Authority before that part of the development is commenced.
 Thereafter, the development shall be carried out in accordance with the approved details.
-In order to ensure an appropriate quality of development.

-Details of a suitable means of site boundary treatment shall be submitted to and approved in writing by the Local Planning Authority before the development is commenced, or an alternative timeframe to be agreed in writing by the Local Planning Authority and the development shall not be used unless such means of site boundary treatment has been provided in accordance with the approved details and thereafter such means of site enclosure shall be retained.
-In the interests of the visual amenities of the locality.
+7 Details of a suitable means of colour treatment of the site boundary fencing shall be submitted to and approved in writing by the Local Planning Authority before the development is commenced, or an alternative timeframe to be agreed in writing by the Local Planning Authority.
+The boundary fencing shall then be carried out in accordance with these details within 3 months of the development coming into use.